Cecil Newton

-Cecil Newton Jr. (born March 20, 1986) is a former American football center.
+Cecil Newton Jr. (born March 20, 1986) is an American former football center.
 He was signed by the Jacksonville Jaguars as an undrafted free agent in 2009.
 He played college football at Tennessee State.
 He is the son of Cecil Newton Sr. and older brother of Cam Newton.

 He was also a member of the Hartford Colonials, New Orleans Saints, Green Bay Packers and Baltimore Ravens.

 Professional career

 Jacksonville Jaguars

-After going undrafted in the 2009 NFL Draft, Newton was signed by the Jacksonville Jaguars as an undrafted free agent on April 26.
+After going undrafted in the 2009 NFL draft, Newton was signed by the Jacksonville Jaguars as an undrafted free agent on April 26.
 He was waived during final cuts on September 5 and re-signed to the team's practice squad the following day.
 The Jaguars promoted Newton to the active roster on December 21.

 Hartford Colonials

-Newton was drafted by the Hartford Colonials with the 11th overall pick in the 2011 UFL Draft.
+Newton was drafted by the Hartford Colonials with the 11th overall pick in the 2011 UFL draft.
 After the Colonials' suspension of operations for the 2011 season, Newton's rights were acquired by the Omaha Nighthawks in a dispersal draft.